typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ember/services.md

 ## Using services

 You can use a service in any container-resolved object such as a component or another service.
 Services are injected into these objects by decorating a property with the `inject` decorator.
 Because decorators can't affect the type of the property they decorate, we must manually type the property.
-Also, we must use the non-null assertion operator `!` to tell the TypeScript compiler to trust that this property will be initialized (TypeScript is not aware of service injection).
+Also, we must use `declare` modifier to tell the TypeScript compiler to trust that this property will be set up by something outside this component—namely, the decorator.

 Here's an example of using the `ShoppingCartService` we defined above in a component: